pirsch-analytics/docs/docs/billing.md

 Deleted domains count towards your page view limit and will be reset at the end of the billing cycle.

+## Where Do I Find My Invoices?

+You can find your invoices on the Stripe portal.
+Navigate to the billing page from the top right menu and click *Mangage Subscription*.

 ## What Happens if I Reach the Limit?

 Should you reach the usage limit before the end of the month, your access will be limited to the day you reached the limit.
 We will keep collecting data for your websites for five days, before we stop accepting page views.
 To regain access to your statistics and prevent gaps, upgrade your plan within those five days or wait until your usage limit has been reset.

 ## What Happens if I Delete My Account?

-Should you mark your account for deletion on the [account settings page]({{<ref "account/account-settings.md">}}), your subscription will be stopped.
+Should you mark your account for deletion on the account settings page, your subscription will be stopped.
 When your account is finally deleted, the subscription will be cancelled immediately.
 Should you stop the deletion process, your subscription will be continued.
 In case you change the subscription plan while your account is marked for deletion, the deletion will be cancelled, and you will keep your account.

 ## Payment Methods